 Resume summary

-A resume summary is a short paragraph near the top of your resume that highlights your most relevant skills, experience, and accomplishments.
+A resume summary is a short paragraph near the top of your resume that highlights your most relevant qualifications and career progression.

 Think of it as your personal highlight reel.
 In just a few sentences, you’re answering the question: Why should they keep reading?